-A. Believers are commanded to avoid all appearance of evil and we are not “to cause a weaker brother to stumble.”
-Hence the missionary must conduct himself in a manner that is above reproach and be an example of godly living.
-Thisprinciple is lived out through two different approaches.
-The first has to do with behaviors clearly prohibited by scripture—drunkenness, immorality, homosexual behavior, greed, dishonesty and anything that destroys the body are just a few examples.
-With biblically prohibited behaviors, the Board expects the Director to initiate a disciplinary process that has as its first objective repentance and restitution.
-This process may include the missionary being placed on leave of absence.
-It also may include, after consultation with the Executive Committee, the possibility of immediate dismissal.
-The second level has to do with conduct not explicitly forbidden by scripture, and may include some behaviors that are practiced by some as a matter of Christian freedom—consumption of alcohol or tobacco, gambling and some aspects of entertainment might be included in this list.
-The Board absolutely affirms freedom of conscience for those who follow Christ.
-It also recognizes that Christian leaders must embrace the extraordinary privilege of setting aside some illicit behaviors—including those listed above—as a witness to their destructive character and eliminate any chance of being a stumbling block to the weak.
-It should be clear that alcohol and tobacco consumption, drug use, pornography and gambling often wreck devastating consequences on both individuals and society; and because Christian leaders have a responsibility to provide models for overcoming those consequences, the Board stands for abstinence from these practices.
-The Board envisions that the Director counsel with missionaries regarding these (or other potentially questionable) behaviors as a way to examine more deeply this leadership responsibility in the missionaries’ specific context.
-If necessary, the Director may ask the Executive Board to consider a specific circumstance and then provide direction to the missionary regarding the behavior in question.
-The missionary is expected to abide by the Board’s decision or resign.
+(2) EFM’s second approach to missionary conduct may include conduct that is not explicitly forbidden by scripture.
+There are some behaviors that are practiced by society that may be a detriment to Christian freedom: consumption of alcohol or tobacco, gambling, and various aspects of entertainment that lead to spiritual bondage.
+The EFM Board absolutely affirms freedom of conscience for those who follow Christ.
+They also know that Christian leaders must embrace the extraordinary privilege of setting aside some illicit behaviors (including those listed above) as a witness.
+In doing so, the missionary lives a life that is free from destructive character and eliminates any chance of being a stumbling block to the weak.
+It should be clear that alcohol consumption, tobacco habits, drug addictions, obsessions to pornography, and gambling often bring devastating consequences on both individuals and society.
+Since Christian leaders have a responsibility to model an overcoming lifestyle, the EFM Board stands for abstinence from potentially addictive practices.
+The board also expects the director(s) to counsel missionaries regarding any questionable behavior that would undermine their leadership.
+If necessary, the director(s) may ask the EFM Executive Board to consider a specific situation and then provide direction to the missionary regarding the behavior in question.
+The missionary is expected to abide by the EFM Board’s decision or resign.

-B. Misuse of Mission Funds: Any misuse of mission funds for personal purposes or any embezzlement of mission funds will be cause for immediate dismissal, restitution and possible criminal prosecution in a severe case.
+B. Misuse of mission funds: Any misuse of mission funds for personal purposes or any embezzlement of mission funds will be cause for immediate dismissal, restitution, and possible criminal prosecution in a severe case.